Reiney4/Bot-Battlr-/README.md

 * Authors info

 # DESCRIPTION
-The Bank-of-Flatiron mini  web app fetches data from an API and dynamically manipulates the DOM to display bank transactrions.
-It contains a form to add new transactions.
+The Bot-Battlr  mini  web app fetches data from an API and dynamically manipulates the DOM to display a list of bots.It contains a bot collection to add new transactions.
 However, the transaction does not have to be persisted to the backend.
 It also contains a search button that filter transactions matching the description searched.

 # Installation process